LED Street Lights Making Streets Brighter

 These lights can be used for gathering information on different things like weather and traffic, etc.

-Lights can be fixed with solar panels for reducing the risk of environmental light pollution.
+Lights can be fixed with solar panels to reduce the risk of environmental light pollution.

 The Right Light Dispersion for Street Lights